amd/Quark/docs/source/supported_accelerators/ryzenai/ryzen_ai_best_practice.rst

 - **XINT8**

 XINT8 uses symmetric INT8 activation and weights quantization with power-of-two scales.
 Typically, the calibration method uses MinMSE.
+Refer to the following sections, such as **ADAROUND** and **ADAQUANT**, for methods to improve quantization accuracy based on this configuration.

 .. code-block:: bash